-Back in November, I published my upcoming travel plans for following six months, and disclosed I planned to spend much of the first quarter of 2018 in Southeast Asia.
+When it comes to travel plans for this year, I planned to first quarter of 2018 in Southeast Asia.
 After spending the day in Harajuku, however, Dave and I turned to each other and decided to cut out one month from Southeast Asia and spend it in this Tokyo neighbourhood instead.

 And then we looked at the prices.